Singapore Armed Forces Band: Logo

 The logo of SAF Band is a combination of the three services within the armed forces.
 Light blue signifies the air division, red signifies the land division and deep blue signifies the sea division.
 They are all united within the lyre, which is a universal symbol of military musicians.
 The logo is topped with the National Coat of Arms which was launched on 3 December 1959 together with the National Flag and National Anthem at the installation of the Yang di-Pertuan Negara at the City Hall steps and adopted by government agencies nationwide.
 Below the logo is a banner inscribed with the Band's motto, "In Harmony".
 The logo was designed by MAJ Tonni Wei and SSG Goh Poh Wah.

-Structure of SAF Band
+Structure of the SAF Band

-The unit is made up the SAF Band HQ and two operational bands: the SAF Central Band and the SAF Ceremonial Band.
+SAF Band is the musical arm of the Singapore Armed Forces.
+It comprises HQ SAF Band, the SAF Central Band, SAF Ceremonial Band National Youth Winds and the SAF Volunteer Corps Band.

-SAF Band HQ
+HQ SAF Band

-The SAF Band HQ is led by Senior Director of Music, ME6 Philip Tng and Regimental Sergeant Major (SBM), ME3 Gilbert Lim.
+HQ SAF Band is led by Senior Director of Music, ME6 Philip Tng and Regimental Sergeant Major, ME3 Gilbert Lim.

 SAF Central Band

-The SAF Central Band was formed during the merger of the tri-service bands in 1994 to serve as the premier band of the Singapore Armed Forces.
-Staffed by professional military musicians, the SAF Central Band provides top-notch musical support to all major State and SAF functions, parades and ceremonies.
-As the premier band of the SAF, the SAF Central Band is often seen at the Istana, performing for Presidential events and Welcome Ceremonies for visiting foreign dignitaries.
+The Singapore Armed Forces (SAF) Central Band was formed during the merger of the tri-service bands in 1994 to serve as the nation's premier military band.
+Staffed by professional military musicians, the SAF Central Band is often seen at the Istana, performing for Presidential events and all State Welcome Ceremonies for visiting foreign dignitaries.

-The SAF Central Band delivers performances in various capacities.
-Other than being a wind orchestra, the band also plays the role of a marching display band and a ceremonial band.
-The band often reconfigures itself into other smaller groups, including chamber and jazz ensembles.